 Costs associated with tuition can be found on our tuition and fees page.
 These are guidelines as there are many scholarships and other aid opportunities available to prospective students.

 A Pell Grant is a grant from the federal government that comes directly to FPU on your behalf and is funded to your student account.
 The maximum Pell Grant is $5,550 for the school year and can be used in fall, spring and summer sessions combined (maximum $2,775 per semester).
 The Pell Grant is split among all colleges you attend for the school year, so if you're a transfer student you may still be eligible to receive the remainder of the Pell Grant not awarded by your previous institution.

 What is "verification"?

-If you are selected for verification you will be required to submit copies of your prior year's federal tax return.
-If you are married, you will also re required to submit a copy of your spouse's federal tax return if you did not file jointly.
-If you are a dependent student you will also need to submit copies of your parents' federal tax return.
-Students who fail to submit requested tax return information will be ineligible for federal and state financial aid.
+If you are selected for verification you will be required to submit copies of your prior year's federal tax transcript.
+If you are married, you will also be required to submit a copy of your spouse's federal tax transcript if you did not file jointly.
+If you are a dependent student, you will also need to submit copies of your parents' federal tax transcript.
+Students who fail to submit requested tax information will be ineligible for federal and state financial aid.